One in four (26%) adults have some type of disability and overall, around 61 million people of all ages in the U.S. (18.5%) have a disability.

 The guidelines and success criteria are organized around four principles, which set the foundation for anyone to access and use web content.
 They are: perceivable, operable, understandable, and robust.

 The 13 guidelines provide the basic goals that designers and content creators should work toward to make content more accessible to users with different disabilities.
-For each guideline, testable success criteria are provided to allow WCAG 2.1 to be used where requirements and conformance testing are necessary such as in design specification and regulations.
+For each guideline, testable success criteria are provided to allow WCAG 2.1 to be used where requirements and conformance testing are necessary such as in design specifications and regulations.

-Taking the right steps to avoid ADA lawsuits
+Taking the right steps to avoid ADA lawsuits.

 The Recite Me assistive toolbar provides features that allow content to be perceived through sound or enhanced visual means.
 For example, Recite Me can change website text or documents like PDFs into an alternative format by allowing the user to convert them into an audio file, which the user can opt to have read aloud.

 The Recite Me styling features allow people to change the way the content is displayed.
-Users are able to customize the websites color scheme as well as the texts font style, size, color and spacing.
+Users are able to customize the website’s color scheme as well as the text’s font style, size, color, and spacing.

-Recite Me assistive technology supports users with their location on page via screen reader navigation.
+Recite Me assistive technology supports users with their location on the page via screen reader navigation.
 The screen reader also supports content reading time by being able to control text speech speeds.

 The Recite Me assistive toolbar is delivered as SaaS (Software as a Service).
 Once installed onto your website you will receive regular updates and always have the latest version.